-Paul Ryan expected to be re-elected as House speaker
+Paul Ryan re-elected as House speaker Tuesday

 - Nancy Pelosi is expected to be re-elected House minority leader

-Washington (CNN)Paul Ryan is expected to be easily re-elected Tuesday as speaker of the House, kicking off the new Congress and marking a quiet end following a year that saw both parties questioning their congressional leadership.
+On the Democratic side, Nancy Pelosi was re-elected Minority Leader with only four of her colleagues voting for someone else for the top the Democratic post, following a year that saw both parties questioning their congressional leadership.

-Democratic California Rep. Nancy Pelosi is also expected to maintain her post as minority leader.

 Ryan was re-elected by the House Republican conference in November to serve a second term as speaker of the House.
 And after a tumultuous first year in the top leadership spot -- a job he was elected to after then-Speaker John Boehner abruptly resigned -- Ryan clashed with both conservatives on the right of the conference and with then-Republican presidential nominee Donald Trump.